thchr/Brillouin.jl/README.md

 ### Wigner-Seitz cells & Brillouin zones

-To generate the Brillouin zone of a crystal in space group 147 (Herman-Mauguin symbol, P-3; Bravais type, hP), we first define its reciprocal basis `Gs` (e.g., using [Crystalline.jl](https://github.com/thchr/Crystalline.jl) and then call Brillouin's `wignerseitz`:
+To generate the Brillouin zone of a crystal in space group 147 (Hermann-Mauguin symbol, P-3; Bravais type, hP), we first define its reciprocal basis `Gs` (e.g., using [Crystalline.jl](https://github.com/thchr/Crystalline.jl)) and then call Brillouin's `wignerseitz`:
 ```jl
 julia> using Brillouin, Crystalline
 julia> Rs = ([1.0, 0.0, 0.0], [-0.5, sqrt(3)/2, 0.0],   [0, 0, 1.25]) # direct basis for space group 147